bradenn/turnin/README.md

 #### SECURITY NOTICE
 Patched Session Jacking vulnerability, ensure use of the latest version

 Damage: If two users create a session within 1 event-loop cycle of eachother, their sessions may swap.
-This could show the wround assignments or wrong class to the user.
+This could show the wrong assignments or wrong class to the user.
 Upon redirecting or interacting, the system would have detected and reset the session.

 ### Uploading Tests: